jgithubs/jsplayarea/md/hw-project.md

 * Determine how to [create a web server/site](md/sw-web-server.md) on the Pi.
   * The site will be local on the Pi access via local host.
-  * The site is view-able from the LCD Screen (only with XWindows).
+  * The site is view-able from theÂ LCD Screen (only with XWindows).
   * The site is view-able from another computer.
     * Use this as a front-end to download pictures?
-  * The data downloaded on the site when the RFDI/NFC tag is triggered.
+  * The data downloaded on the site whenÂ the RFDI/NFCÂ tag is triggered.
 * Determine how to create playback functionality
   * Audio and Video capability?
 We need more like Audio with Pictures.
     * Pi Game example, https://learn.adafruit.com/raspberry-pi-pygame-ui-basics/overview